-How to Move a Disk to another Computer in Windows 11
+How to Transfer a Drive from One PC to Another in Windows 11

-This article describes the steps one can take to move a hard disk drive from one computer to another in Windows 11.
+This article describes the steps to move a hard disk drive from one computer to another in Windows 11.

 Windows lets you take a disk from one computer and transfer it to another.
 However, the Disk must be a second disk drive, which means it cannot be the operating System or OS drive.

-If the disks are external, you can safely unplug them from the computer.
+You can safely unplug the disks from the computer if they are external.
 If the disks are internal, turn off the computer and physically remove them.

 Also, when you move a disk to another computer, a drive with primary volumes will receive the following available drive letter.